MOBILIZE 物理治療中心

 Physical Therapy for Plantar Fasciitis

 Plantar fasciitis is usually a result of a biomechanical issue.
 A thorough examination is required to identify the root cause of the problem, such as weakness around the knee or hip joint, or the lack of ankle dorsiflexion which results in the overloaded plantar fascia.
+Treatment techniques used at Mobilize for plantar fasciitis include:

 Manual Therapy